The Great White Pelican (Pelecanus onocrotalus): A Spectacular Giant

 Calls and Vocalizations: A Rather Quiet Bird

-Outside of its breeding colonies, the Great White Pelican is a generally silent bird.
+Outside of its breeding colonies, the Great White Pelican is a generally silent seabird.
 It is within the large gatherings that it makes itself heard.
 Its vocalizations are far from melodious: they consist of deep, low-pitched grunts, hisses, and croaks, used for communication between individuals.

 A Cooperative Fishing Technique